 If you’re a Texas residential energy customer, you may be able to enroll in one of these programs.
-Supporters of initiatives like the Power Partner Program say it can help customers reduce their energy bills, conserve energy for the grid, and help maintain stable energy distribution during periods of high demand.
-Similar programs exist in various parts of the country, including in California and Pennsylvania.
+Energy saving programs can help customers reduce their energy bills, conserve energy for the grid, and help maintain stable energy distribution.
+Similar programs exist in various parts of the country, including California and Pennsylvania.

-In the short term, it’s likely that REPs will use these conservation measures throughout August.
-August is generally the month with peak energy demand in Texas because that’s when temperatures are at their hottest.
+REPs will likely use these conservation measures throughout the Summer.
+August is usually a month with high energy demand in Texas because temperatures are at their hottest.

-If you don’t want to participate in remote thermostat adjustment programs, you should make sure to review the fine print of your energy agreement.
-This includes settings on any apps or online accounts you have.
-You should be able to check your electricity plan’s contract to determine whether you opted into one of these programs.
+Check your electricity plan’s contract or smart thermostat settings to determine whether you opted into energy savings programs.
 If you find out you’re enrolled in an energy-saving program and want to opt out, contact your energy provider.